MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

     // 3.
 Update the JavaScriptBundleFile property to initalize the CodePush runtime,
     // specifying the right deployment key, then use it to return the bundle URL from
     // CodePush instead of statically from the binary.
 If you don't already have your
-    // deployment key, you can run "appcenter codepush deployment list -a <ownerName>/<appName>" to retrieve it. public override string JavaScriptBundleFile
+    // deployment key, you can run "appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys" to retrieve it. public override string JavaScriptBundleFile
     {
         get